Hindustani declension

 Hindi-Urdu, also known as Hindustani, has three noun cases (nominative, oblique, and vocative) and five pronoun cases (nominative, accusative, dative, genitive, and oblique).
 The oblique case in pronouns has three subdivisions: Regular, Ergative, and Genitive.
 There are eight case-marking postpositions in Hindi and out of those eight the ones which end in the vowel -ā (the semblative and the genitive postpositions) also decline according to number, gender, and case.

 Nouns

 All the case declension paradigms for nouns are shown below.

+Some masculine words ending in -ā (like pitā and kartā) retain 'ā' throughout their declension, only adding endings -õ and -o in oblique plural and vocative plural respectively.

 Pronouns

 The declension of all the pronouns of Hindi-Urdu are mentioned in the table below: